playsaurus-inc/play-bench/README.md

 By issuing a PR, issue or comment, you agree to the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

-## 📜 Security Vulnerabilities
+## 🛡️ Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Javier Mora via [javier@playsaurus.com](mailto:javier@playsaurus.com). **DO NOT** open a public issue.
-We will respond promptly and keep you updated as we investigate and resolve the issue.
+If you discover a security vulnerability, please send an e-mail to Javier Mora via [javier@playsaurus.com](mailto:javier@playsaurus.com). **DO NOT** open a public issue.
 More information can be found in the [SECURITY.md](.github/SECURITY.md) file.

 ## 🔒 License